wingify/readme-central/docs/Best Practices/fme-sdks-performance-n-benchmarking.md

 ## SDK Footprint

-VWO FME SDKs offer a minimal footprint and are engineered for maximum efficiency.
+VWO FE SDKs offer a minimal footprint and are engineered for maximum efficiency.
 Whether you're deploying on high-scale infrastructure or embedded platforms, the SDK will not introduce meaningful bloat or performance drag.
 This makes it a safe and scalable choice for modern product experimentation and feature flagging.

 <Table>
   <thead>